the-deep-learners/study-group/weekly-work/week9/README.md

 	* fast to compute
 	* helps to understand that system
 	* not clear if really helpful unless correlation to real task is established
+	* e.g.:
-	* e.g., word-vector analogies, e.g., man:woman :: king:queen
+		* word-vector analogies, e.g., man:woman :: king:queen
+			* can evaluate systematically with the Word Vector Analogies list from Google (N.B.: I was unable to find this immediately and Richard's link didn't work)
+		* word similarity scores from [here](http://www.cs.technion.ac.il/~gabr/resources/data/wordsim353/)
 * extrinsic:
 	* evaluation on a *real* task
 	* can take a long time to compute accuracy
 	* doesn't clarify whether subsystem is the problem or its interaction with other subsystems
 	* progress is made if replacing one subsystem with another improves accuracy
 	* e.g., named-entity recognition
-	* **extrinsic evaluations are the focus of CS224d**
+	* **extrinsic evaluations are the focus of CS224d/N**

 ##### Visualisations of GloVe Vectors